codefellows-seattle-301d43/06-ajax-and-json-and-wrrc/kendra-aaron/README.md

 ## Change Log
 09-11-2018 10:06am - Application now loads article data from hackerIpsum.json OR localStorage (if it exists)

-09-11-2018 16:35am - Application changed to match prescribed solution so that we can get points back after being penalized for attempting the stretch goal.
-Extra closing comment tag in README.md (copied from lab instructions) removed.
+09-11-2018 16:35am - Application changed to match prescribed solution so that we can get points back after attempting the stretch goal.
+Extra closing comment tag in README.md removed.
+Lesson learned: do not attempt stretch goal unless you know exactly what the instructor wants.